Orientation to Nursing in Canada for Internationally Educated Nurses

 While distance learning can be a lonely experience, all students are given the opportunity to complete a Freedom of Information consent form.
 If you agree to allow our faculty to release your contact information to other students, then you can be linked up with your classmates.
 Your information is only given to other classmates and is only released with your consent.

 Online students have an opportunity to chat, conduct discussions via the online course and are encouraged to exchange contact information with other students if they choose to do so.
 The program strives to create a community of e-learners who are interactive and share the learning experience(s) with one another.

 Each of the theory courses is divided into learning outcomes that cover specific material.
 Each learning outcome is divided into learning steps that will guide you in your learning.
 There are review exercises included at the end of each learning outcome that allow you to assess your learning.
 Most theory courses have a midterm and final exam.
 Some courses have assignments to evaluate your knowledge.
 Guidelines for completing assignments and the grading criteria are included in the online materials.

 There is one 75-hour lab that will help you adapt your nursing skills to the techniques used in Canada.

-There is one faculty-supervised clinical practice education with a ratio of 1:4.
-There is also an 80-hour preceptored clinical practice education experience.
+There is one faculty-supervised clinical practice education with an approximate ratio of 1:5.
+There is also a preceptored clinical practice education experience.